 I will work with you to create a ceremony which is heart-felt and uniquely you.
 Together we will decide on the activities which you would like to include in your celebration.
-I will organizing all of the invitations and RSVPs.
+I will organize all of the invitations and RSVPs.
 The event may be hosted at your home, at the home of a friend or relative or in my teaching space (which can accommodate up to 25 people).
 During the blessing way, I will facilitate the celebration and bring music (and incense if desired) to create a serene atmosphere.

 The activities and elements of the ceremony should be meaningful to you, as the mother being blessed, so activities may be added or left out according to your needs.
 Activities include:

 - Candle Lighting: During this part of the ceremony, each guest is given a small unlit candle.
 Going around in a circle, each guest shares her connection to the mother and something they cherish about her while lighting their candle.
-They will take this candle home with them and can light it when the mother is in labor (to send her strength, support, and positive thoughts) or they may light it anytime they wish to feel connected to the positive female energy in their lives.
-Alternatively guests may each bring a candle to create a candle garden which you can then light while in labour.
+They will take this candle home with them and can light it when the mother is in labour (to send her strength, support, and positive thoughts) or they may light it anytime they wish to feel connected to the positive female energy in their lives.
+Alternatively, guests may each bring a candle to create a candle garden which you can then light while in labour.
 Here’s a lovely example of a candle garden from one of the blessing ways I facilitated.

 - Blessing Beads Sharing: Each guest will bring a bead to offer for a blessing necklace or bracelet.
-We will go around in a circle and each woman will present her bead and her blessing to the honored mother.
+We will go around in a circle and each woman will present her bead and her blessing to the honoured mother.
 We will then string these together into a beautiful necklace or bracelet for her.
 This will serve as a reminder of all the love, support, and blessings you have received for your pregnancy, birth, baby, and life-long journey of motherhood.
 (I will provide materials for stringing your blessing necklace or bracelet and guests provide the beads).
-Alternatively you can make a fidget to hold and finger during labour.
-You may also use the beads make a sun catcher or a dream catcher.
+Alternatively, you can make a fidget to hold and finger during labour.
+You may also use the beads to make a sun catcher or a dream catcher.
 Check out this blog post to see ideas of what to do with your beads.

-- Pampering: Belly painting (click here see examples of belly henna and to learn why it is so awesome), an aromatherapy foot bath, a hand and foot massage, and hair adornment or head massage are acts of service to pamper and honour to the mother-to-be.
+- Pampering: Belly painting (click here to see examples of belly henna and to learn why it is so awesome), an aromatherapy foot bath, a hand and foot massage, and hair adornment or head massage are acts of service to pamper and honour the mother-to-be.

 - Flower Celebration: (Optional) This falls under pampering.
 Guest bring a fresh flower.
 Your hair is brushed and decorated with beautiful flowers to make you feel especially beautiful and pampered!
 (If you’ve been pregnant yourself, you will know that women don’t necessarily feel so “beautiful” during the last trimester… But, you are!
 You are a radiant, glowing pregnant woman!
 So, let’s celebrate that!)